-Long gone are the days when Macs were immune to malware.
+The myth that Macs are immune to malware has been debunked years ago.
 Given a significant rise in MacBook-specific attacks, knowing how to check for viruses is a must.
-So, keep on reading, and by the end of the article, you will know how to quickly find and remove any infection from your beloved computer.
+Right now, you can start by removing suspicious apps, but there’s more to virus removal.
+So, keep on reading, and by the end of the article, you will know not only how to completely delete apps but also how to quickly find and remove any infection from your beloved computer.

 6 obvious signs that your Mac is infected